designstem/projects/triangles/index.md

 <div class="center-vertical">

-  ~If you imagine of a regular polyhedron, that is made of **solid material** and you want to separate all its sides so, that you end up with **similar congruent pieces**.~
+  ~If you imagine of a regular polyhedron that is made of **solid material** and you want to separate all its sides so, that you end up with **similar congruent pieces**.~

   &nbsp;